-7 DIY Mistakes We See in The Field
+7 DIY Foundation Repair Mistakes We See All the Time

 We come across a multitude of DIY mistakes in the field.
 Things like using self-leveling concrete and waterproof your own basement can cause problems if you attempt to take them on your own.